 Shop the Women's Salomon Speedcross 6Shop the Men's Salomon Speedcross 6Shop the Women's Salomon Speedcross 6 Gore-TexShop the Men's Salomon Speedcross 6 Gore-Tex

-Best Winter Running Shoes for Packed Snow: Hoka Speedgoat 6 ($155) and Hoka Speedgoat 6 GTX ($180)
+Best Winter Running Shoes for Packed Snow: Hoka Speedgoat 6 ($155) and Hoka Speedgoat 6 GTX ($170)

-With the new Hoka Speedgoat 6, the brand has pivoted away from the softer upper of the prior version of the shoe and returned to a more structured shoe reminiscent of the Speedgoat 4.
+With the new Hoka Speedgoat 6, the brand has pivoted away from the softer upper of the prior version and returned to a more structured shoe reminiscent of the Speedgoat 4.
 We appreciate this change when it comes to running on uneven surfaces, such as snow.
 The Speedgoat line has always been one of our favorites for running on snow due to its grippy outsole, stability, and ability to perform on aggressive terrain.
 For this new version of the shoe, Hoka has put a firmer and lighter foam into the midsole, which increases the feeling of rebound when running on harder surfaces.
 It also reduces the overall squishy feeling of running on snow.

 Hoka also makes a Gore-Tex version of this shoe, the Hoka Speedgoat 6 GTX.
 While we haven’t had a chance to take this shoe out on snowy runs, we expect it will perform similarly to its predecessor and excel on groomed trails and urban singletrack.
 We’ll update this guide after thorough testing.

-We featured this shoe in our Best Trail Running Shoes guide, and you can also read our in-depth Hoka Speedgoat 6 review.
+We featured this shoe in our Best Trail Running Shoes guide, and you can also read our in-depth Hoka Speedgoat 6 review

 Shop the Women's Hoka Speedgoat 6Shop the Men's Hoka Speedgoat 6Shop the Women's Hoka Speedgoat 6 GTXShop the Men's Hoka Speedgoat 6 GTX

-Not long after hitting the market, the Black Diamond Distance Spike became the go-to choice for the iRunFar team.
+Not long after hitting the market, the Black Diamond Distance Spike Traction Device became the go-to choice for the iRunFar team.
 The design is reminiscent of a mountaineering crampon, with a rubber wrap around the back and sides of the shoes, a fabric toe cap, and a pull tab at the heel to make it easy to put on.
 The device securely fits on shoes and provides plenty of grip on snow and ice, even on steep slopes.
 We trusted them in conditions where we were nervous about using other similar traction devices.

-Shop the Black Diamond Distance SpikeBest Winter Traction Device for Road Running in Mixed Conditions: Kahtoola EXOspikes ($65)
+Shop the Black Diamond Distance Spike Traction Device

-Shop the Kahtoola EXOSpikesBest Hydration Pack for Winter Running: Salomon Adv Skin 12 ($165)
+Shop the Kahtoola ExoSpikesBest Hydration Pack for Winter Running: Salomon Adv Skin 12 ($165)

 Winter running inherently involves carrying extra gear, and the 12-liter capacity of the Salomon Adv Skin 12 lets you do just that.
 It is one of Salomon’s larger vests that will hold all the essential gear you need for long, cold outings.
-It even includes multiple carry options for collapsible trekking poles and is compatible with Salomon’s Quiver (sold separately).
+It even includes multiple carry options for collapsible trekking poles and is compatible with Salomon’s quivers (sold separately).
 However, despite the capacity, it is a light and low-profile pack that fits the body well even when nearly empty.
 This relatively sleek design allows you to wear the pack over or under a shell jacket in the winter.
 The latter will help keep your water, food, and phone from freezing.

-The pack is big enough to carry a warm jacket, pair of gloves, hat, and whatever other gear you need to travel safely through a winter environment.
+The pack is big enough to carry a warm jacket, a pair of gloves, a hat, and whatever other gear you need to travel safely through a winter environment.
 Several smaller pockets provide secure storage for keys, chapstick, or other small items that can get lost in the shuffle.

-Shop the Salomon Adv Skin 12 Unisex Running VestShop the Salomon Adv Skin 12 Women's Running Vest
+Shop the Salomon Adv Skin 12Shop the Women's Salomon Adv Skin 12

-Shop the Naked Running BandBest Windbreaker Jacket: Patagonia Houdini Jacket ($109)
+Best Windbreaker Jacket: Patagonia Houdini Jacket ($110)

 This isn’t a jacket we’d take out if wet snow or rain were coming down, but it’s hard to beat for dry conditions or when it’s so cold that any snow that falls on you won’t melt.
 It weighs a scant 3.7 ounces and scrunches up to the size of your fist.
-This makes it easy to store in a running vest or belt, or you can just as easily tie it around your waist if you don’t need it anymore.
+This makes it easy to store in a running vest or running belt, or you can just as easily tie it around your waist if you don’t need it anymore.

 You can also find the Patagonia Houdini Jacket in our Best Windbreaker Jackets guide and our Best Running Jackets guide.